 When they started getting close to Goshen, the area where Joseph had told them to go, Jacob sent Judah on ahead to warn him that they were coming and to get directions to where they were supposed to settle.
-Joseph had the spot already picked out, and had hillocks built to raise it above the moist land of the delta.
+Joseph had the spot already picked out, and had hillocks built to raise their homes above the moist land of the delta.
 It was not as soggy as in other years, because of the drought, which facilitated the engineering required, but it was the best grazing land to be found in the drought.
 Upon one of the hillocks, he had even finished building a mansion after the Syrian style that Jacob was familiar with, to house his father in comfort as soon as he arrived.

 Later after his father died, Joseph had the mansion torn down and a small palace erected in its place where he lived with his wife and sons.
 The front of the house was divided in two, providing large living areas for each son and their families.
-Then in the backyard, he built tombs for himself and his brothers, to keep their bodies conveniently together against the day that the Israelites left Egypt, for they would take the bodies with them to the land of Canaan.
+In the backyard, he built tombs for himself and his brothers, to keep their bodies conveniently together against the day that the Israelites left Egypt, for they would take the bodies with them to the land of Canaan.
 His father's body, though, was to be returned to Canaan long before then, and Joseph would see to it himself, under heavy Egyptian escort.

 Joseph thought he would die from excitement when Judah was ushered into his presence and told him that their father had arrived.
 He rushed to his chariot and sped on his way to meet Jacob.
 Jacob was never so glad that he still had his eyesight when he heard his family yelling, "There's Joseph!
 There's Joseph!" and saw him alighting from his chariot.
 They ran to each other and hugged and kissed, weeping with joy.
 After a good, long while of this, Jacob said, "Now I can die happy!"